 The Concessionaire is obliged to issue an invoice to the person operating the vessel for the provided mooring service on the buoy or anchorage.
 If dry garbage has been taken over, the concessionaire is obliged to issue a certificate of taken garbage from the vessel.
 The service of picking up dry garbage from the vessel is included in the anchorage / mooring fee.

-The person operating the ship, boat and yacht is obliged to keep an account and a certificate on the vessel until leaving the territorial sea of the Republic of Croatia.
-The Concessionaire is obliged, upon the request of the boatman, to show the price list for the payment of the mooring fee certified by the County.
+The person operating the ship, boat, and yacht is obliged to keep an invoice and a certificate on the vessel until leaving the territorial sea of the Republic of Croatia.
+The concessionaire is obliged, upon the request of the boatman, to show the price list for the payment of the mooring fee certified by the County.

 The person operating the vessel at anchorage must take care that the vessel is sufficiently far from the nearest vessels in all directions and weather conditions.

-With this article we mentioned only several anchorages in Dalmatia, but there are dozens more which will delight all your senses.
+In this article, we mentioned only several anchorages in Dalmatia, but there are dozens more, which will delight you and offer a safe retreat.

 Do not hesitage to give us a call.
 We are an expert team and we are happy to talk to you.